 All puppies leaving my kennel are guaranteed to be free of hip dysplasia and genetic eye diseases.
 If your puppy is purchased for show/breeding and proves to have one of these genetic diseases, I will replace the puppy with one of a different breeding, but will expect you to spay or neuter the original puppy.
 I will refund a portion of the purchase price if your companion dog proves to have one of the genetic diseases mentioned.

 We require, through a contract agreement and Limited Registration, that neutering and spaying be done if you are not purchasing a conformation show puppy, and include this in our contracts.
 We adopt a modified protocol of Dr. Laura J. Sanborn M.S. and the protocol of Dr. Chris Zink DVM, PhD, DACVP when it comes to neutering and spaying dogs who will not be exhibited.
 Please take the time to read both of these articles so there is no misunderstanding.
 If a puppy coming from my kennel is spayed or neutered before the agreed time frame, 16 mo - 2yrs of age - I will no longer guarantee any health issues for that dog.
 Exhibited puppies will go with a co-owned contract stating our agreement about showing and possible future breeding.
 Since we breed for conformation excellence and hunting ability, those homes that will be taking their dogs to a title in those venues will have puppies that best fit those venues.
 Agility and obedience to title or other performance events to title will be matched next.
-Deposits placed are to hold a puppy for you until they are 7.5 to 8 weeks old, are ready to go to their new homes, but are not to establish an order of choosing.
+Deposits placed are to hold a puppy for you until they are 7.5 to 8 weeks old, are ready to go to their new homes, but are not necessarily to establish an order of choosing.
+Once show and performance puppies are chosen, we normally allow the puppies to be chosen in the order of deposits made.
 Please do not ask to choose your puppy before the designated release date at 7.5 to 8 weeks old.
 Please do not promise young children that there will be a puppy, nor one of a certain sex for them until we know what mother nature has provided.
 Please also note that mother nature can throw us curves and that I will, to the best of my ability, provide you with what you are wanting.
 If there happens to not be what you are wanting, in a particular litter, your deposit will roll over to the next litter born.
 Depending on the size of the litter, the sexes in it, and how many are going to title homes, we may choose to, and reserve the right to assign puppies to the purchasing homes.
 Deposits can be made with a valid check, or through PayPal using your verified PayPal account or your credit card.
 If you are using your PayPal account, there is no fee, but if you are using your credit card, the deposit & balance payments must include the 4% fee added by PayPal.
 Checks must be written out to Nancy Edmunds, not Vizcaya Vizslas.
 The balance is due when the puppies are 8 weeks old, whether you take your puppy home then or at a later date.
 Balances can be paid by PayPal account, cash or check, or credit card if paying in person.
 Deposits are only refundable when we cannot provide you with a puppy.
 We do not always have title venues coming out of each litter so there are usually puppies for the couch and the park!

 After all monetary agreements have been met and contract signatures are acquired, we provide a packet of papers to include the AKC registration paperwork if completed and returned from the stud owner, copies of the OFA certifications for both parents; pamphlet to help with training, feeding and learning about the breed; vaccine and de-worming records for the puppy and a four generation pedigree of the puppy you are purchasing.
 These may be sent by email.
 On occasion we may be making trips to various parts of the southeast, or possibly further, and it may be possible for us to bring your puppy to a location nearer you.
 Please ask if that is a possibility, but if not, you will be expected to come to my home in order to pick up your new puppy, or your puppy can be shipped to you via Delta or United Airlines.